On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

 We are now ready to make one final claim that will lead to the completion of our proof.
-This claim will address that there is at least one end-block whose order is at least $4$.
+Remember, $v$ is an even vertex of $G$ for which $G-v$ is not a block graph.
+Our next claim shows that there is an end-block of $G-v$ whose order is at least $4$.

-{ \textbf {Claim 6}. } There is an end-block $B$ of $G-v$ with $v(B)\geq 4$.
+\textbf {Claim 8.} \textit{There is an end-block $B$ of $G-v$ with $v(B)\geq 4$.}

-\begin{proof} Firstly, an end-block $B$ cannot have exactly $1$ vertex by definition of a cut vertex.
-As stated in Claims 3, 4, and 5, an end-block $B$ also cannot contain exactly $3$ vertices since it is simple and every vertex in $B$ has an odd degree.
-Suppose now an end-block of $G-v$ contains exactly $2$ vertices, namely $u$ and $s$, where $u$ is an internal vertex and $s$ is a cut vertex of $G-v$.
-By Claims 3, 4, and 5, we know $d_G(u)=3$, $d_G(s)\geq 3$ is odd, and $|\mathcal B_{us}|=1$.
-Since $s$ is a cut vertex of $G-v$, it must be adjacent to some other neighbor other than $u$ and $v$ via an edge $e$.
-Below, we will show that $G'=G\backslash \{e\}$ admits an odd $3$-edge-coloring.
+Firstly, no end-block $B$ has order $1$ by the very definition of a cut vertex.
+Secondly, in view of Claims 5, 6, and 7, no end-block $B$ has order $3$ vertices; indeed, the supposition $v(B)=3$ would force $B=K_3$, which contradicts with the inclusion $\mathrm{Int}_{G-v}(B)\subseteq \mathcal{O}$.
+Suppose now that an end-block of $G-v$ contains exactly two vertices, say $u$ and $s$, where $u$ is an internal vertex of the block (and of $G-v$) and $s$ is a cut vertex of $G-v$.
+By Claims 5, 6, and 7, we know that $d_G(u)=3$, $d_G(s)\geq 3$ is odd, and $|\mathcal B_{us}|=1$.
+Since $s$ is a cut vertex of $G-v$, it must be adjacent to some vertex other than $u$ and $v$ via an edge $e$.
+Below, we will show that $G'=G\backslash \{e\}$ admits an odd $3$-edge-coloring under which a common color appears at both endvertices of $e$.